Click2Cloud/Azure-Migrate/assess-and-migrate/partsunlimited-db.md

   <img src="../images/partsunlimited/manu-db-7.png">
 </kbd></p>

-7. After deploying schema, you can also redploy it by clicking **Redploy schema**, Next Click on **Migrate data** to start the Data migration.
+7. After deploying schema, you can also redeploy it by clicking **Redeploy schema**, Next Click on **Migrate data** to start the Data migration.

 <p><kbd>
    <img src="../images/partsunlimited/manu-db-8.png">